Taraxa-project/taraxa-documentation/community/lockdrop.md

 ## Lockdrop smart contract

-Our Lockdrop contract has been fully audited by Quantstamp, a world leader in blockchain security audits.
+Our Lockdrop contract has been fully audited by [Certik](https://certik.io/), a leader in blockchain security audits.

 You can find the Lockdrop contract here: &lt;insert github link here&gt;

-You can find Quantstamp's audit certificate here: &lt;insert Quantstamp audit report here&gt;
+You can find Certik's audit certificate here: &lt;insert Certik audit report here&gt;